T20X/notes/C++Expressions.md

 The standard specifies that zero-initialization is not performed when the class has a user-provided or deleted default constructor, which implies that whether said default constructor is selected by overload resolution is not considered.
 All known compilers performs additional zero-initialization if a non-deleted defaulted default constructor is selected

+All standard containers (std::vector, std::list, etc.) value-initialize their elements when constructed with a single size_type argument or when grown by a call to resize(), unless their allocator customizes the behavior of constructs

 ++++++++++++++++++
 aggregate initialization
 ++++++++++++++++